Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 Debugging and Root Cause Analysis

-When data quality issues arise, time travel lets you pinpoint exactly when incorrect data entered the system:
+When data quality issues arise, time travel lets you pinpoint exactly when incorrect data entered the system.
+This complements modern data quality frameworks by providing historical context for validation failures.
+For comprehensive testing strategies, see Great Expectations Data Testing Framework.

 -- Compare current data with yesterday's snapshot